HarbourHeading/KVM-GPU-Passthrough/README.md

 ### Launch and configure the KVM

 We will setup and install the VM with virt-install.
-Tweak the example below:
+Tweak the example below as needed:
 ```
 sudo virt-install \
 --name=Windows10 \